coder137/Atmega_16-32/README.md

 # .gitignore

-Not ignored any .c / .h file and Makeile
+Not ignored any .c / .h file and make file

 ignored files
 * .d